mixpanel/docs/Tracking/how-tos/tracking-via-proxy.md

 The simplest way is to use our [sample nginx config](https://github.com/mixpanel/tracking-proxy).
 This config redirects any calls made to your proxy server to Mixpanel.

 ### Step 2: Point our JavaScript SDK at your server
-Add the following line before the Mixpanel JS snippet, replacing `YOUR_PROXY_DOMAIN` with your proxy server's domain:
+Add the following line before the Mixpanel JS snippet, replacing `YOUR_PROXY_DOMAIN` with your proxy server's domain.
+This is not required if you use npm or yarn instead of the snippet:
 ```js
 const MIXPANEL_CUSTOM_LIB_URL = "https://<YOUR_PROXY_DOMAIN>/lib.min.js";
 ```